Billy Gardner: As a manager and coach

 After finishing his career with the Red Sox, Gardner stayed in the Boston organization for eight more seasons as a minor league coach and manager (1964; 1967–71) and major league third-base coach (1965–66).
 He then managed in the Kansas City Royals farm system from 1972 to 1976, coached at first base for the Montreal Expos in 1977–78, and was a skipper in the Montreal farm system in 1979–80.

 Gardner rejoined the Twins as a third-base coach for the 1981 season.
 He was promoted to manager on May 23, 1981, replacing Johnny Goryl, and served until June 21, 1985, never leading Minnesota to the playoffs and avoiding a losing record only once (1984, at 81–81).
 Gardner incorporated young players such as Kent Hrbek, Kirby Puckett, Frank Viola and Tim Laudner into the Twin lineup, beginning the foundation of the club's two World Series clubs to come.
 After a 268–353 record with Minnesota, Gardner received a second chance to manage with the 1987 Royals.
 Gardner initially signed as the Royals' 1987 third-base coach, but terminally ill Royals manager Dick Howser, diagnosed with a malignant brain tumor during the summer of 1986, was forced to retire during spring training, and Gardner was promoted to fill the vacancy.
 He was fired on August 28 of that year after going 62–64, and John Wathan took over.
 His career record as a manager was 330–417, a .442 winning percentage.

-Family
+Personal life

 Gardner's son, Billy Jr., a former minor league infielder, is a manager in the Miami Marlins' farm system, currently with the Beloit Sky Carp.
-Gardner Jr. was the Nationals' minor league coordinator in 2018 and 2019 and the manager for the Harrisburg Senators before their 2020 season was cancelled; previously, from 2014 to 2017, he was the skipper of the Syracuse Chiefs of the International League, the Nationals' Triple-A affiliate.
+Gardner Jr. was the Washington Nationals' minor league coordinator in 2018 and 2019 and the manager for the Harrisburg Senators before their 2020 season was cancelled; previously, from 2014 to 2017, he was the skipper of the Syracuse Chiefs of the International League, the Nationals' Triple-A affiliate.

+Gardner died at his home in Waterford, Connecticut, on January 3, 2024, at the age of 96.